brenn682/CSCI5801_P4/P4_CSCI5801/README.md

 ### Prerequisites

-Requirements for the software and other tools to run and test
+Requirements for the software and other tools to run and test from the command line:
 - [Python3](https://realpython.com/installing-python/)
 - [Tkinter](https://realpython.com/python-gui-tkinter/)